quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 ## Prepare the data for classification

-We now make some last adjustments before training a model on the extracted feautres.
-We normalize the actives, passives and tokens features by the overall length of the play.
+We now make some last adjustments before training a model on the extracted features.
+We normalise the actives, passives and tokens features by the overall length of the play.
 For plotting purposes, we also bring the character surface string into a nice, title case format.
 We then backup this original table and remove all information that the